Responsive agency website overhaul to better serve new business and pitch consultants in order to generate quality leads

 Aside from the brand work, I directed the generation of new content across the board to support the new site: updated culture and video reels, new headshots for all employees, copy to detail our business approach, services explained, and more.

-Despite preaching an iterative approach to many of our digital clients, we didn’t often get the chance to work that way due to clients viewing digital project launches as one-time upfront investments.
+Despite advocating for an iterative approach with many of our digital clients, we didn’t often get the chance to work that way due to clients viewing digital project launches as one-time upfront investments.
 And truth be told, the agency had a bit of a pattern of working that way as well.
 After all, the previous site had barely been touched in two years.

 One of the things I’m most proud of on this project is changing the agency mindset around the website from a one-time investment to an ongoing investment.
 We established dedicated resources who met regularly, established a product roadmap, worked in sprints with regular reviews, and began regularly releasing updates.
 These iterative improvements focused on enhanced content, improving animation and motion design, one example of which is seen below.